Menditect/documentation/docs/mta/coverage-exclude-filter.md

 An Exclude Filter can be provided with asterisks (\*) as a **wildcard**.

-Microflows in the Mendix System module are always excluded from coverage calculation.
+Microflows in the Mendix System module are always excluded from [Coverage calculation](coverage-calculation).

 ## Properties